 Cairns residents Jodie Mlikota and Nicky Jurd launched the business in their hometown in September after six months of testing.
-The success of the venture has prompted them to expand into different parts of Australia, starting with Brisbane last month.
+The success of the venture has prompted them to expand into different parts of Australia, starting with Brisbane in May.

 Mlikota says it made sense for Gathar to start its expansion in the state capital.
 “I think sometimes people don’t give Brissie the credit it deserves,” she says.
 “It has a really booming cultural and food scene, with some great chefs and cooks doing a lot of cool things.”

 The concept of Gathar is simple: match people who love to cook with those who love to entertain.
 Mlikota says the idea stemmed from her own frustrations when hosting friends for dinner.
 “I would run around all night and not get a chance to sit down and enjoy it,” she says.
 “I would get to the end of the evening and not have connected with any of the people I wanted to catch up with.”

 Mlikota took the concept to Jurd, a friend of a friend, who is an avid cook.
 “She and her husband were Airbnb’ing their house and had already been thinking of a similar thing, but from a chef’s perspective,” she says.
 “So we decided to partner up.”